xpack/web-jekyll/pages/dev-tools/cmake/index.md

 ## Quicklinks

-If you already know the general facts about xPack CMake, you can directly skip to the desired pages.
+If you already know the general facts about the xPack CMake, you can directly skip to the desired pages.

 User pages: